 The Penguins select Crosby, a center from Rimouski of the Quebec Major Junior Hockey League billed as a once-in-a-generation player, eight days after winning a special draft lottery.
 With the 2004-05 season canceled, the NHL puts all 30 teams into a weighted lottery; the Penguins, last in the standings in 2003-04, are one of four teams to have three balls in the lottery and get the No. 1 pick.

 Four years later, at 21, Crosby becomes the youngest captain in NHL history to win the Stanley Cup.
-Crosby wins the Conn Smythe Trophy in 2016 and again in 2017 after helping the Penguins become the first team since the Detroit Red Wings in 1997 and 1998 to win back-to-back championships.
+He wins the Conn Smythe Trophy as playoff MVP in 2016 and again in 2017 after helping the Penguins become the first team since the Detroit Red Wings in 1997 and 1998 to win back-to-back championships.

 1973: Markus Naslund, a three-time NHL First Team All-Star, is born in Ornskoldsvik, Sweden.
 The Penguins take Naslund No. 16 in the 1991 NHL Draft, but his career doesn't take off until after he's traded to the Vancouver Canucks on March 20, 1996.
 He scores 41 goals for the first of three consecutive 40-goal seasons in 2000-01 and is named an NHL First-Team All-Star in 2001-02, 2002-03 and 2003-04.
 Naslund retires in 2009 after one season with the New York Rangers.
 Of his 395 goals in 1,117 NHL games, 346 come with the Canucks, who retire his No. 19 on Dec.
 11, 2010.

 1998: Kevin Lowe, a six-time Stanley Cup winner, retires after 19 seasons as a player and is named an assistant coach with the Edmonton Oilers.
 Lowe, the first player drafted by the Oilers after they join the NHL from the World Hockey Association in 1979, plays on all five of Edmonton's championship teams from 1984-90.
 The Rangers acquire him in 1992, and he's a regular on New York's Cup-winning team in 1994.
 Lowe becomes Edmonton's coach in 1999, is promoted to general manager in 2000 and to president of hockey operations in 2008.
 In 2015, he is named vice chair and alternate governor of Oilers Entertainment Group.